coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_workflow_manager.md

 as a file and writes its output to a file.
 These rules are written in a _Snakefile_ using a Python-like scripting language.
 Given a Snakefile, Snakemake then detects in which order the steps need to be run and which steps of the workflow can be run in parallel.
 Snakemake also checks if some of the expected result files already exist on the disk and only runs jobs needed to produce the missing results.

-In practice, what we need to run convert [the script approach](parallelize_using_script) is
+In practice, what we need to run convert [the script approach](parallelize_using_script) to a Snakemake workflow is

 1. A snakefile which defines the computational steps (comparable to the Python/R script with loop)
 2. A profile file which defines the computational resources to request from cluster (comparable to the slurm batch script)